Furyko/menu-hotel-react-alkemy/README.md

 ## Available Scripts

+Don't forget to install npm dependencies with:

+### `npm install`

-In the project directory, you can run:
+Once that's done, in the project directory, you can run:

 ### `npm start`